 Heart disease, stroke and other cardiovascular diseases kill over 800,000 Americans each year, accounting for one in every three deaths.
 It’s the nation’s number one killer among both men and women and the leading cause of health disparities across the population.
 To address this issue, the U.S. Department of Health and Human Services (HHS) established Million Hearts, a five-year initiative co-led by the Centers for Disease Control and Prevention (CDC) and the Centers for Medicare & Medicaid Services (CMS).

 *Source: Centers for Disease Control and Prevention.
-Million Hearts fact sheet.
+Million Hearts.

 Excellus BlueCross BlueShield is an HMO plan and PPO plan with a Medicare contract.
 Enrollment in Excellus BlueCross BlueShield depends on contract renewal.
 Submit a complaint about your Medicare plan at www.Medicare.gov or learn about filing a complaint by contacting the Medicare Ombudsman.
 Y0028_8830_C.